Feliphegomez/digital-members/readme.txt

 1. Optimized Membership Checkout page that blends seamlessly into your WordPress site.
 Fields captured at checkout can be modified with other Add Ons.
 2. Set up the membership levels that best fit your business, whether they are Free, Paid, or Subscriptions (Annual, Monthly, Weekly, Daily).
 Offer Custom Trial Periods (Free Trial, Custom-length Trial, 'Introductory' Pricing)
 3. Easy to use Membership Access Settings by Page, Post, or Category.
 Shortcodes to display restricted content inline.
 Developer-friendly hooks to restrict access any way you need.
 4. Members are WordPress Users.
-PMPro provides a unique interface to view, filter and search Members or export your Members List.
+DmRFID provides a unique interface to view, filter and search Members or export your Members List.
 5. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)
 6. Filterable Sales Revenue Reports (reports also included for Visits, Views, Logins, Signups, Cancellations, and other Membership Stats).
 7. Advanced settings for updating non-member messages, optionally show excerpts or filter content, use reCAPTCHA, and a Terms of Service checkbox.